Have you ever received bad news that it shocked and hung you upside down emotionally?

-Things were just happened so quick within a few split seconds.
+Things just happened so quickly within a few split seconds.
 I didn’t catch the hold scene on the video.
 I was thinking the birds and the crow are playing with each other.
-I didn’t know the crows eat flash.
+I didn’t know the crows eat the flash.
 I thought they eat only non-meat stuff.
 Did you know that?

 It appeared the crow had experienced at killing.

-I was feeling guilty that I could had stop the crow from killing the other bird if I had knew the crow wanted it a meal.
+I was feeling guilty that I could have stopped the crow from killing the other bird if I had known the crow wanted it a meal.

 Why does it have to happen when I’m there?